PrefectHQ/prefect/docs/concepts/flow-runners.md

 Requirements for `KubernetesFlowRunner`:

 - `kubectl` must be available.
-- You must configure [Storage](/concepts/storage/) other than temporary local storage.
+- You must configure remote [Storage](/concepts/storage/) such as S3, Google Cloud Storage, Azure Blob Storage, or a key-value store.
+Local storage configuration such as Local Storage or Temporary Local Storage are not supported for Kubernetes.

 The Prefect CLI command `prefect orion kubernetes-manifest` automatically generates a Kubernetes manifest with default settings for Prefect deployments.
 By default, it simply prints out the YAML configuration for a manifest.
 You can pipe this output to a file of your choice and edit as necessary.